Julian Bream: Recordings

 Bream recorded extensively for RCA Victor and EMI Classics.
 These recordings won him several awards, including four Grammy Awards, two for Best Chamber Music Performance and two for Best Classical Performance.
 RCA also released The Ultimate Guitar Collection, a multi-CD set commemorating his birthday in 1993.

-Despite his importance as a classical guitarist, however, many of his RCA recordings (including the series of 20th-century guitar music) were out of print for several years.
+Despite his importance as a classical guitarist, many of his RCA recordings (including the series of 20th-century guitar music) were out of print for several years.
 In 2011, RCA released My Favorite Albums, a 10-CD set of albums chosen by Julian Bream himself.
 In 2013, RCA issued Julian Bream: The Complete RCA Album Collection, a 40-CD set which also includes two DVDs with The Lively Arts – Julian Bream: A Life in the Country, the 1976 BBC film; and four BBC shows: Omnibus: Anniversary of Sir William Walton [1982], The Julian Bream Consort (1961), Monitor – Film Profile of Julian Bream [1962], and The Julian Bream Consort (1964).